 At El Segundo City Hall Plaza (350 Main Street) and the 300 block of Main Street, in downtown El Segundo.

-The festival runs from 3:00 PM to 8:00 PM.
-The tree lighting ceremony takes place at 5:30 PM.
+The festival runs from mid-afternoon into the evening.
+The tree lighting ceremony takes place as evening falls.

 Yes — the festival is free.
 Musical and cultural performances, Santa’s Village, the kid zone, train rides, and craft stations are all complimentary.
 Food trucks are paid on-site.